Second MacDonald ministry: Background

-The 1929 general election resulted in a hung parliament, with no party achieving a substantial number of seats to form a parliamentary majority.
+The 1929 general election resulted in a hung parliament, with no party achieving an overall majority of seats.
 Labour was the largest party with 287 seats, while the Conservative Party won the largest number of votes overall.
 This discrepancy between seat count and popular vote was caused by the electoral system of first-past-the-post, and also the constituency boundaries, which were largely unchanged since the Representation of the People Act 1918.
-Nonetheless, King George V invited Ramsay MacDonald back to form a government.
+King George V invited Ramsay MacDonald back to form his second government.

-The election results were significant for Labour in that it not only became the largest party for the first time, but made inroads in county seats (an outcome not seen as highly expected), while also capturing seats in London that it hadn’t held before like Acton and Romford.
+The defeat of the Conservative Party has been attributed to its failure to reduce high unemployment, criticism of its handling of the General Strike, and the animosity caused by the Trade Disputes and Trade Unions Act 1927.
+For Labour, the election results were significant in that it not only became the largest party for the first time, but made inroads in county seats (a largely unexpected outcome), while also capturing London seats like Acton and Romford for the first time.
 Altogether, Labour gained 28 seats in Greater London.
 It also performed well in Lancashire and Cheshire, with its representation increasing from 26 to 44 seats.

-Both MacDonald and Baldwin shared a dislike for David Lloyd George, with the two of them agreeing during the election campaign while crossing at Crewe that it was desirable “to keep the Welshman (Lloyd George) out.”
+Both MacDonald and Baldwin shared a dislike for David Lloyd George, with the two of them agreeing during the election campaign when their paths crossed at Crewe that it was desirable “to keep the Welshman (Lloyd George) out.”
 Despite this, Lloyd George agreed to support the government, but noted that "the very hour the Ministry becomes a Socialist administration its career ends."

-In what was described as a “novel publicity stunt,” MacDonald named his team in front of talkie cameras that had been admitted into the garden at Downing Street.
+In what was described as a “novel publicity stunt,” MacDonald named his team in front of talkie cameras which had been admitted into the garden at Downing Street.

 Ideologically, the cabinet MacDonald appointed was for the most part a moderate one, with only one left-winger (George Lansbury) appointed.
 Its makeup was also similar to the 1924 cabinet, with 12 out of 19 cabinet ministers having served in the first, while four had held minor office in 1924.